What Is Brand Equity? (+ How to Build It)

 Set up an affiliate marketing programme, so that brand fans become ambassadors and earn commissions for promoting your products.

-Brand equity is, in large part, rooted in customers’ perceptions and other qualitative factors, so it can be a challenge to discuss brand equity in quantifiable terms.
+Brand equity is largely rooted in customers’ perceptions and other qualitative factors, so discussing brand equity in quantifiable terms can be challenging.
 That said, you can measure your company’s brand equity over time through several qualitative and quantitative factors:

 Price premium: The amount a customer is willing to pay for a brand’s product